Hessen, Hofheim, Sundays

 The weather was nice, so we also went down to the park, just below the city Marktplatz.
 I got some photos down there, too… as well as a few overlooking the park.
 I got warm enough that I ended up carrying my heavy coat!
 We stopped by the church for awhile and just sat there, listening to the water flow, and watching the world pass.
 We got a few new pictures of ourselves, too.

 We continued walking a different way back toward the city center.
 Our plans for Saturday night included dinner at another fine restaurant, Untere Apotheke.
 We knew that would be a big meal, so we decided to have a snack instead of lunch.
 Schöllkopf Backwaren was just the place for a stop– we had beer and super delicious and fresh butter pretzels!
-I don’t usually get that excited about pretzels, but the ones we enjoyed on Saturday were delicious!
+I don’t usually get that excited about pretzels, but the ones we enjoyed on Saturday were fabulous!
 It was the perfect thing to carry us over until dinner.

 I really enjoyed the festive atmosphere on Saturday.
 It seemed like everyone was out and about, and neighbors were saying hello and catching up with each other.
 It was delightful to be part of that, even briefly, and give thanks that we can enjoy being in a place where there’s no violence or strife on a sunny winter Saturday.